iFixit/draggables-js/README.md

 * **`dragSuccess`**  -- Fired while dragging when the mouse is released on a drop-target
 * **`dragFail`**     -- Fired while dragging when the mouse is released on an non-drop-target
 * **`dragFinish`**   -- Fired after dropFail and dropSuccess, always fires once for every dragStart

+== CSS Classes ==
+To make drag and drop styling of UI elements easier, the class `dragOver` is added to the element returned from `getDroppable` while the mouse is over it during a drag event.
+You can use this to highlight that an area is a valid drop-target.